What Is Art Therapy? How An Art Therapist Can Improve Mental Health

 How to get trained as an art therapist

-More therapists are seeking additional training to become board-certified in art therapy to meet the demand for creative counseling.
+More art therapists are seeking additional training to become board-certified in art therapy to meet the demand for creative therapy.
 The road to becoming an art therapist can vary depending on the artistic focus.
 Still, at a minimum, professional standards and educational requirements to practice art therapy even in an entry-level practice typically include both a bachelor's and master's degree.

 According to the American Art Therapy Association (AATA), art therapy students must take a range of psychological courses and complete at least 600 hours of a supervised clinical internship, in addition to 100 hours of supervised practicum, which usually involves both observation and practice for course credit.

-American Art Therapy Association education and certification
+The American Art Therapy Association education

-If you're interested in pursuing art therapy as a trained professional, the American Art Therapy Association (AATA) offers a convenient list of schools that offer accredited programs.
+If you're interested in pursuing art therapy as a trained professional, the American Art Therapy Association (AATA) offers a convenient list of schools that offer accredited art therapy programs.
 After completing a master's degree in art therapy, most people pursue licensure, a process whose requirements can vary by state, and national credentialing, which will allow these therapists to serve patients in a variety of diverse settings, from independent practices to work with wellness centers.

 The Art Therapy Credentials Board usually administers the following national credentials: